 The Summer sunshine just cries out for pretty suncatchers on the windows doesn’t it?
 I just love it when their colours are sent shimmering across the room don’t you?
-Here’s a super easy suncatcher craft kids of all ages can enjoy.
+Here’s a super easy tissue paper suncatcher craft kids of all ages can enjoy.
 But be prepared they won’t want to stop at making just one!

-These pretty round suncatchers are so easy to make and they’re made using lids from your trash or recycling so they cost next to nothing too and help teach kids to care for our planet at the same time.
+These pretty round tissue paper suncatchers are so easy to make and they’re made using lids from your trash or recycling so they cost next to nothing too and help teach kids to care for our planet at the same time.

 Supplies For Your Round Suncatcher Craft